 Space travels and rain forest safaris at Universeum

 At the Universeum science centre you can explore both Earth and space.
 Go on a rainforest safari, travel to the moon, conduct lab experiments like a scientist, learn about the human heart, and dive down into the depths of the oceans – all in the same house!
-At the 3D-cinema Wisdome, Sweden’s largest visualization dome, you can go back in history to the time when dinosaurs ruled the earth or take a dive into the coral reefs.
+During the autumn, you can experience when Universeum in a “Halloween costume” and get up close to snakes and creatures, taste insects, make your own slime or enjoy exciting shows.

 The children’s literature character Alfie Atkins’ Cultural Centre is located in the beautiful city park Trädgårdsföreningen.
 The house, best suited for children ages 0-8 years, is dedicated to the magical world of Alfie and his friends, and year-round you can watch children’s theatre, play in the different play areas, learn exciting things, and discover a lot of quirks.